Samardzija bounces back, Giants beat Dodgers 5-4

 DODGERS ROTATION

-LHP Hyun-Jin Ryu will skip a start in the rotation next week at Baltimore to get some rest, Roberts said.
+Ryu will skip a start in the rotation next week at Baltimore to get some rest, Roberts said.
 Ryu had a major-league leading ERA of 1.45 on Aug.
 11. Since then, his ERA has skied to 9.95 and he’s given up five home runs in the four starts since then.
 Ryu had allowed just 10 in 22 starts before that.
-The South Korean has pitched 161 2/3 innings this season, his most since 2013 when he first joined the Dodgers.

 UP NEXT